Holy Trinity Church, Port Chalmers: Construction

 The Bishop of Dunedin spoke at the evening and suggested that the main reason for the high turnover of ministers at the church was the lack of a parsonage.
 He urged the congregation to put aside any "petty feelings" and donate to this worthy cause.
-Fundraising for the parsonage was evidently successful, for by November 1881 the parsonage had been built on land adjoining the church at a cost of £950.
+Fundraising for the parsonage was evidently successful, for by November 1881 the parsonage had been built on land adjoining the church at a cost of NZ£950.